The largest airports in Europe

 Starting from this problem, I decided to make a top 3 with the largest airports in Europe according to the number of passengers served, more to understand the losses from this strike.

-1. London Heathrow Airport - is an important airport for London, but also for the United Kingdom With over 65 million passengers served annually, London Heathrow Airport is the busiest airport in Europe and the 3 in the world.
-It has 5 terminals and 2 runways used to take off and land over 450 000 aircraft annually.
+1. London Heathrow Airport - is an important airport for London, but also for Great Britain.
+With over 65 million passengers served annually, London Heathrow Airport is the busiest airport in Europe and the 3rd largest in the world.
+It has 5 terminals and 2 runways used for the take-off and landing of over 450 aircraft annually.
 It is the main hub for British Midland International and British Airways.

-2. Paris-Charles de Gaulle Airport - is the largest airport in France and the 2 place in Europe with over 60 million passengers served annually.
-It is located in Roissy-en-France, 25 km from Paris, and is named after French general and former President Charles de Gaulle (1890-1970).
+2. Paris-Charles de Gaulle Airport - is the largest airport in France and 2nd in Europe with over 60 million passengers served annually.
+It is located in Roissy-en-France, 25 km from Paris, and is named after the French general and former president Charles de Gaulle (1890-1970).
 The airport was opened in 1974.
-It has 3 large terminals and 4 runways used to take off and land over 510 000 aircraft annually.
+It has 3 large terminals and 4 runways used for the takeoff and landing of over 510 aircraft annually.
 It is a hub for Air France, Delta Air lines, easyJet, FedEx Express.

-3. Frankfurt Airport - is the main German and 3 airport in Europe with over 55 million passengers served.
-It is located on the territory of Frankfurt am Main and was inaugurated in 1936.
-It has 2 large terminals with several sub-terminals and 4 runways that come and go over 480 000 aircraft.
-It is the main hub for Lufthansa, one of the largest airline operators by number of international passengers.
+3. Frankfurt Airport - is the main German and 3rd largest airport in Europe with over 55 million passengers served.
+It is located in Frankfurt am Main and was inaugurated in 1936.
+It has 2 large terminals with several subterminals and 4 runways on which over 480 aircraft come and go.
+It is the main hub for Lufthansa, one of the largest airline operators in terms of international passenger numbers.